-There’s a certain sparkle to Delaire Graff Estate – which might have something to do with its owner.
-This 24-carat Stellenbosch stay is the first hotel from Laurence Graff, a British businessman who progressed from humble beginnings to set up Graff Diamonds, one of the world’s largest jewelry empires.
-From the moment you sweep up the drive, lined with sculpture and native botanical plants, it’s clear that pockets run deep.
-Indeed, no expense has been spared to polish this 100-acre South African estate into a jewel of the Cape Winelands, with luxury lodge accommodation, vineyards, a tasting room and a celebrated art collection that includes one of the world’s most iconic paintings – Vladimir Tretchikoff’s Chinese Girl.
-Two restaurants certify it as a flawless gem…
+There’s a twinkle in the eye of Delaire Graff Estate – which perhaps has something to do with its owner.
+The man behind this 24-carat Stellenbosch stay is Laurence Graff, a British businessman who progressed from humble beginnings in London's Hatton Garden to set up Graff Diamonds, one of the world’s largest jewellery empires.
+As you sweep up the snaking sculpture-lined drive, it’s plain to see that no expense has been spared to polish this 100-acre South African estate into a jewel of the Cape Winelands.
+There’s a parade of luxury lodges, some with infinity pools; a wine lounge, with views of the Stellenbosch Valley; and a celebrated art collection that includes one of the world’s most iconic paintings – Vladimir Tretchikoff’s Chinese Girl.
+Two restaurants certify this as a flawless gem…

 Get this when you book through us: